ryan-l-robinson/theology.ryanrobinson.ca/content/about/about.md

 I have previously completed freelance work under the name of Alliteration Applications.
 This started with some BlackBerry mobile applications but progressed to websites (mostly WordPress), email migrations, Microsoft 365 support, and occasional other bits and pieces of IT support.

-I have begun winding down the use of that branding as my focus is on my full-time employment.
-I am still open to occasional freelance work, but the Alliteration Applications name and official business is being phased out.
+I have phased out the use of that as my focus is on my full-time employment.
+I am still open to occasional freelance work that would fit within my schedule, but not actively seeking it out.